jsamfaub/Cubee-Old-/README.md

 Have fun with this feature!

 # Killing Enemies
 By punching, you can kill the enemies.
-They follow you slowly from a distance (though only horizontally since they don't have gravity physics).
+They follow you slowly from a distance.
+They are stopped by walls and can't jump.
+Don't worry, they are unable to harm you in this version.
 Killing them awards you points.

 # Gameplay video
 https://www.youtube.com/watch?v=BH6g9s3bn-0